Camille Froidevaux-Metterie

-Camille Froidevaux-Metterie (born November 18, 1968) is a French philosopher, researcher and professor of political science.
+Camille Froidevaux-Metterie (born November 18, 1968) is a researcher and professor of political science.
 Her work focuses on the transformations of the female condition in the contemporary era, in a phenomenological perspective that places the question of the body at the center of the reflection.
 Her work also focuses on women's reappropriation of their bodies as expressed in recent feminist movements dealing with issues related to intimacy and female genitality (notably the Harvey Weinstein affair and the MeToo movement).
 In 2017, she was awarded the Chevalier de l'ordre national du Mérite.
+Her work has been developed in continuity of the feminist philosophy of Simone de Beauvoir and Iris Marion Young.

 Biography

 Camille Froidevaux-Metterrie was born in Paris, 1968.

-Her 1997 dissertation at the School for Advanced Studies in the Social Sciences was under the direction of Marcel Gauchet and was entitled, Religion, politique et histoire : christianisme et modernité selon Ernst Troeltsch.
+Her 1997 dissertation at the School for Advanced Studies in the Social Sciences under the direction of Marcel Gauchet was entitled, Religion, politique et histoire : christianisme et modernité selon Ernst Troeltsch.

-She initially devoted her research career to the study of the relationship between politics and religion in the Western sphere, from her thesis on the German sociologist, Ernst Troeltsch, to her work on the theological-political question in the United States.
+She initially directed her research towards the relationship between politics and religion in the Western world, from her thesis on the German sociologist, Ernst Troeltsch to her work on the theological-political question[more precision needed] in the United States.
 She was a lecturer in political science at the Paris-Panthéon-Assas University from 2002 to 2011.

-In 2010, she made a thematic conversion to focus on contemporary changes affecting the status of women.
-She studies the consequences of feminist conquests on the reorganization of the division of the private-female and public-masculine spheres, highlighting a phenomenon of "desexualization of the world".
-On this basis, she reflects on the meaning of women's bodies in a phenomenological perspective.

 From 2010 to 2015, she was a member of the Institut Universitaire de France.
 Since 2011, she has been a professor at the University of Reims Champagne-Ardenne, where she is also in charge of the Equality and Diversity program.

+In 2010, she made a thematic turn to focus on contemporary changes affecting the status of women.
+She has been studying the consequences of feminist studies on the division of the private-female and public-masculine spheres, highlighting a phenomenon of "desexualization of the world".
+On this basis, she has been investigating the meaning of women's bodies from a phenomenological perspective.